PariseC/plot4gmns/README.md

 ## Introduction
 To enable rapid transportation modeling and optimization, as railroad management researchers, we provide this free open-source tool for visualizing multimodal networks.
 Based on GMNS data format by [Zepha foundation](https://zephyrtransport.org/), plot4gmns is designed for reading and plotting multimodal data sets including transportation network files, demand and agent trace files.

+## Requirements
+- pandas
+- shapely
+- matplotlib<=3.3.0
+- numpy
+- seaborn
+- scipy
+- chardet

 ## Installation
 ```python
 pip install plot4gmns
 ```

+>Note
+> - For Windows users, the _pip_ method might fail to install some dependencies.
+If errors occur when you try to install any of those dependencies, try instead to pip install their .whl files, which can be downloaded from the Unoffical Windows Binaries for [Python Extension Packages](https://www.lfd.uci.edu/~gohlke/pythonlibs/).

 ## Simple Example
 ```python